ismailchakrane/teaching/lyon1-m2/2024/gallery/01-desc-en.md

-# StreamViz - Visualization of the Evolution and Distribution of Content on Streaming Platforms
+# StreamViz - Visualizing the Evolution and Distribution of Content on Streaming Platforms

 **Team Members**
 - Rida ASRI